deniskorobicyn/useful-scripts/README.md

 ##cuda.sh

-Instalation of cuda SDK
+Instalation of CUDA SDK

 ##player.sh

-Instalation of SMPlayer
+Instalation of SMPlayer, and test version, for better video perfomance

 ##sublime.sh